Eoin Toal: Early and personal life

 Toal was born in Armagh.
 One of his uncles, Peter Rafferty, and one of his cousins, Ethan Rafferty, played for Armagh in Gaelic football.
 Peter later managed Armagh U21 to All-Ireland glory in 2004.
 Eoin himself played Gaelic football until the age of 14, deciding instead to switch to association football.
-Another uncle, Mickey Toal, and another cousin, Thomas Mackle, played Irish road bowling with Mickey considered a legend in the sport whilst Thomas has won the All-Ireland Championship.
+Another uncle, Mickey Toal, and another cousin, Thomas Mackle, both played Irish road bowling, with Mickey considered a legend in the sport, whilst Thomas has won the All-Ireland Championship.